Day 1: Arrive in Buje and overnight

 Grade, Terrain & Experience

 This walking tour is graded moderate.
 The trip involves some longer walks, generally from 4-5 hours a day, but offers shorter options on most days.
 The nature of the terrain presents little technical difficulty, but some previous hill walking experience is useful and if you walk to the summit of Vojak on Day 6 you will require some surefootedness as the terrain is quite rugged.
 Some sections can also be quite slippy after wet weather, particularly Day 4 and Day 6 on the descent to Lovran.
+It is possible to take an alternative shorter route on Day 6 into Lovran to avoid the steep descent, or you can also take a taxi transfer from the summit of Vojak down to Lovran.
+There is also a short section on Day 5 which involves using cables to come up out of a ravine.
+However, it is possible to take a taxi from Hum back to Buzet to avoid this section.
+You will be fully briefed on the alternative options at your welcome meeting in Croatia.
 We recommend checking local weather forecasts before setting out and avoiding walking in very wet weather.
-The ascents will vary from 400m to 800m altitude gain per day
+The ascents will vary from 400m to 800m altitude gain per day.

 Navigation, Route Notes & Maps